 Other than that, the tool is great and perfect for professional use.
 You can use it to separate both small and large exhaust rubber isolators from exhaust hangers on small and big trucks such as the Dodge RAM.
 Unfortunately, the OTC exhaust hanger pliers are quite expensive but tough enough to justify the high price.

-How to remove exhaust hangers using exhaust hanger removal pliers
+How to remove exhaust hanger brackets with exhaust removal pliers

 - Exhaust hanger removal pliers